aspose-cells-cloud/aspose-cells-cloud-docs/en/Specification/Model/ShadowEffect/_index.md

 ## **shadowEffect**

+           This class specifies the shadow effect of the chart element or shape.

 | Property Name | Property Type | Nullable |  ReadOnly | DefaultValue | Description |
 | :- | :- | :- |:- |  :- | :- |